The Gas Newsletter

 The College's Anaesthetists in Training Committee wants to hear about any issues you are experiencing during anaesthetic training, so please do contact us at: firstname.lastname@example.org

-The Gas Newsletter is written by anaesthetists in training for anaesthetists in training – any comments, questions, articles or ideas are always appreciated.
+The Gas Newsletter is written by anaesthetists in training for anaesthetists in training – any comments, questions, articles, news or ideas are always appreciated.

 - Articles should be emailed in Word to email@example.com.
 Please include your full name and title.